 Ingredients

-- 1 12-ounce beer (such as Budweiser or Pumpkin beer)
+- 1 12-ounce beer (like Budweiser or a pumpkin beer)

-- 1 15-ounce can small white beans, drained and rinsed
+- 1 15-ounce can pinto beans (drained and rinsed)

 - 2 teaspoons paprika